Section 1: Summary – Overview and Purpose of Position

 - Strong time management skills with a proven ability to meet deadlines.

-- Strong computer skills and proficiency in Word, Excel, Access and internet-based communication.
+- Computer skills and proficiency in Word, Excel, Access and internet-based communication.

 Section 5: Relationships

-The ability to develop positive working relationships with internal staff and community partners.
+The ability to develop positive working relationships with internal staff, and refugee clients is absolutely paramount.

 Section 6: Working Conditions and Physical Effort